an-erd/ble_beacon/README.md

 ![Alt text](Documentation/power_consumption/Sensor_data_battery_20190415-20200420.png?raw=true "Long Term Visualization")

-**Remark:** The battery of beacon Bx0701 ended on 2020-03-22, and was replaced by 2020-03-24.
+**Remark:** The battery life time of beacon Bx0701 ended on 2020-03-22, and was replaced by 2020-03-24.
 The graph is configured to use a "moving average" of the last 40 values.
 This is the reason why there is an increase in battery power again.
 Without "moving average" the see the following graph.
-(There is a measurement issues with a yet unclear reason.)
+(There is a measurement issues when the sensor values fallen down to the lowest value.
+These cases are now excluded as "outliers".)

 ![Alt text](Documentation/power_consumption/Sensor_data_battery_Bx0701_20190417-20200420.png?raw=true "Long Term Visualization")